 GlobalSign provides a Certificate status service either in the form of a CRL distribution point or an OCSP responder or both in the certificates.
-For Code Signing Certificates and Qualified Certificates that include a cRLDistributionPoints extension, GlobalSign does not remove revocation entries on CRL or OCSP until 10 years after the Expiry Date of the revoked Certificate.
+Revocation entries may be removed after expiry of the Certificate to promote more efficient CRL file size management, except for Code Signing Certificates (only 10 years after expiry).

 For other Certificate types, GlobalSign does not remove revocation entries on CRL or OCSP until after the Expiry Date of the revoked Certificate.